Rogdham/pyzstd/index.rst

         Used for :py:meth:`ZstdCompressor.compress` *mode* argument.
 Flush any remaining data, and close current frame.
 Since zstd data consists of one or more independent frames, data can still be provided after a frame is closed.
 Usually used for classical flush.

+.. _frame_and_block:

 .. note:: Frame and block

     zstd data consists of one or more independent "frames", so a zstd data doesn't have an end marker like other compression algorithms.

-    A frame is completely independent, has a frame header and epilogue, and a set of parameters which tells the decoder how to decompress it.
+    A frame is completely independent, it has a frame header and epilogue, and a set of parameters which tells the decoder how to decompress it.

     A frame encapsulates one or multiple "blocks".
 Each block contains arbitrary content, which is described by its header, and has a guaranteed maximum content size, which depends on frame parameters.
 Unlike frames, each block depends on previous blocks for proper decoding.
 However, each block can be decompressed without waiting for its successor, allowing streaming operations.